tsugicloud/website/localsearchphp/README.md

 You could also make a shell script that you scheduled in `cron` to `curl` or `wget` the `crawl.php` URL from time to time.
-Make suer that script runs as the correct user so the permissions on the `crawler.db` file is correct to the web server process can write to the file.
+Make suer that script runs as the correct user so the permissions on the `spider.db` file is correct to the web server process can write to the file.

 You can build a UI that takes search terms, calls one of your pages that